jcrossley3/lein-modules/README.md

   determined by child module interdependence.
 * `:parent` - A string denoting the relative path to the parent project's directory.
-If unset, the value of the `:relative-path` of the `:parent` vector will be used, and if that's unset, the default value is `".."`.
+If unset, the value of the `:relative-path` of Leiningen's `:parent` vector will be used, and if that's unset, the default value is `".."`.
 You can explicitly set it to `nil` to signify that the project has no parent.
 * `:subprocess` - The name of the executable invoked by the `modules` subtask for each child module in a separate process.
 Its default value is `"lein"`.
 You can optionally set it to false.
 This will